 Bake for about 8 minutes, until they’re golden.
 But be careful and watch them really carefully, because they go from golden to overdone very quickly!

 Let cool and then peel off the parchment paper.
-From here, you can eat them, put them in a trifle, or use them in tiramisu (which was my end game, and recipe to follow).
+From here, you can eat them, put them in a trifle, or use them in tiramisu (which was my end game).